BlackHole-Consulting/olger/README.md

 ## What olger does

-Olger Nmap D3.js data visualizer with CVE check and ansible playbook smart generation.
+Olger Nmap D3.js data visualizer with CVE check and ansible inventories smart generation.

 Local python webserver in localhost for graph visualization with D3.js .